bradford-hamilton/Ruby-On-Quails/guides/source/autoloading_and_reloading_constants.md

 is being loaded, `Services` is resolved by Ruby because `Hotel` belongs to the nesting when the singleton class of `Hotel::GeoLocation` is opened.

-But if `Hotel::Services` is not known, Rails is not able to autoload it, the application raises `NameError`.
+But if `Hotel::Services` is not known, Quails is not able to autoload it, the application raises `NameError`.

-The reason is that autoloading is triggered for the singleton class, which is anonymous, and as [we saw before](#generic-procedure), Rails only checks the top-level namespace in that edge case.
+The reason is that autoloading is triggered for the singleton class, which is anonymous, and as [we saw before](#generic-procedure), Quails only checks the top-level namespace in that edge case.

 An easy solution to this caveat is to qualify the constant: